 If we are already legally married do we need a license or officiant?
 The answer is no!

-If you are already legally married you can still have a professional officiant or member of the church perform the ceremony if you chose, and a license is not required.
+If you are already legally married, you are having what’s called a “symbolic ceremony”.
+No license or credentials are required, and this can be done by any friend or family member you choose.
+If you want to legally get married in your home country for whatever reason, you can still have a professional officiant or member of the church perform the symbolic ceremony if you chose, and a license is not required.

 Kristyn Harder Photography